maxxee1/maxxee1/README.md

 # ⚡ About Me:
 Hey!
 I'm Maximiliano, an enthusiastic Computer Engineering student.<br><br>💻 I'm constantly learning new and emerging technologies.
-I like to acquire new knowledge and skills, but my goal is to focus on cybersecurity.<br><br><br>
+I like to acquire new knowledge and skills.<br><br><br>

 ## 🌐 Socials: